 To understand how life insurance for vegans might work, it might help to understand how a vegan diet impacts each of these health concerns.

 The American Heart Association says that a plant-based diet reduces your risk of heart disease.
-Because cutting out meat — a necessity if you are eating vegan — can help keep your heart healthy, life insurance companies may be motivated to offer you a lower rate.
+Because cutting out meat can help keep your heart healthy, life insurance companies may be motivated to offer you a lower rate.

 While a life insurance company may not directly ask if you are vegan, it will consider your health metrics.
 Vegan diets have been shown to reduce the risk of type 2 diabetes, which could contribute to lower life insurance rates.

 Why life insurance may be a good investment for vegans

 Regardless of diet, life insurance can be an impactful purchase.
 There can be many reasons to buy life insurance, but the overall goal of a policy is to provide financial support for your loved ones after you pass away.
 Whether you want to help a surviving spouse pay the bills, pay off debts or send your children to college, life insurance can be a helpful tool.